nicolasfl/MappingConnector/README.md

 ------
 * Add a select field to choose the Job Instance and the Akeneo Attribute in the creation form
 * Prices and metric attribute type support
-* Generate a Mapping code automatically
+* [DONE] Generate a Mapping code automatically
+* Enable multi-mapping for an attribute

 Don't hesitate to send me a message if you would like other features :)